alejandroalffer/alastria-node-besu/README.md

 Notes:
 * :warning: Please, be very carefull opening web3 ports: this protocols do not have enabled (natively) neither authentication nor encryption!
 * :warning: Opening web3 ports, can be tuned in `/data/alastria-node-besu/regular/config/besu/config.toml` file: listening interface, `web3` methods available,...
-* Ninja sysadmins dont't use outbound firewall rules :joy:
+* Ninja sysadmins don't use outbound firewall rules :joy:
 ## Installation

 The following guide its ready for installation in a dedicated machine (Baremetal, VirtualMachine,...), with data files in `/data` partition.